 For MBA Exchange Students

-For a tentative list of courses expected to be available to incoming exchange students in the MBA Program, please refer to the Fall/Winter 2019-20 Visiting Student Timetable.
-This list is an initial draft and subject to change.
+For a tentative list of courses expected to be available to incoming exchange students in the MBA Program, please refer to the Fall 2020 or Winter 2021 Visiting Student Timetables.
+These lists are initial drafts and subject to change.

 For Undergraduate Exchange Students

 Students may access course information and descriptions but are not permitted to register until an official Admission Letter has been issued to them.
 Once application documents have been received and processed, an admission letter is issued by the central University of Alberta admissions office and emailed to the exchange student.
 Please be aware that the University of Alberta no longer issues hard copy letters, so the electronic document sent via emailed is the only one used and is considered official.
 This admission letter enables the incoming student to apply for a student visa to enter Canada.
 Shortly after issuance of the admission letter, students will receive information describing the course registration process in detail and containing the student's ID and other necessary information for accessing their U of A email account and registration.
 Once a student has been assigned an ID Number and been given registration access, it is possible to register in courses.
 The student may register online through the Bear Tracks system using the ID and password provided by the University of Alberta.

 Registration in courses must be done by the individual student and should be completed as early as possible after admission.
 Early registration is strongly recommended as courses fill up rapidly.
 Once courses are full it can be very difficult to get any specific courses needed.
 Please note that the Alberta cannot guarantee registration in any specific course, so a degree of flexibility is also very important.
 Due to the high demand for many business courses and because course registration cannot be done until after official admission, early application is highly encouraged.
 Changes to course registration can be made after arrival and through the first week of classes.